 Trump has already turned back years of Obama’s anti-energy policies, allowing the United States to once again emerge as a global energy leader.
 This is an amazing turn of events, one that would have been impossible had Hillary Clinton won the 2016 election.

-To discuss this remarkable moment in history, The Heartland Institute is gathering the country’s best energy policy experts, as well as key players in the industry, at the J.W.
+To discuss this remarkable moment in history, The Heartland Institute is gathered the country’s best energy policy experts, as well as key players in the industry, at the J.W.
 Marriott Hotel in Houston, Texas on Thursday, November 9, 2017, for its America First Energy Conference.
-It’s an event that will explain what has happened, and more importantly, what comes next.
+It’s an event that explained what has happened, and more importantly, what comes next.
 (Watch all the presentations and speeches here.)

-Heartland’s America First Energy Conference will feature more than two dozen speakers, who will present on eight panels and three plenary sessions.
-We expect hundreds of people to attend and aim to attract state legislators, state think tank leaders, private sector government relations and policy analysts, and many of Heartland’s thousands of supporters.
+Heartland’s America First Energy Conference featured more than two dozen speakers, who presented on eight panels and three plenary sessions.
+Hundreds of people attended, including state legislators, state think tank leaders, private sector government relations and policy analysts, and many of Heartland’s thousands of supporters.

 If you’ve ever been to one of Heartland’s International Conferences on Climate Change, you know our events drill down to the core of serious policy issues.
-At the America First Energy Conference, we plan to examine—one year and one day after Trump’s shocking Election Day victory—the following:
+At the America First Energy Conference, we examined — one year and one day after Trump’s shocking Election Day victory — the following:

 Where does Trump’s America First Energy Plan stand?